This post may contain affiliate links. Please read our disclosure policy.

 My Greek rice recipe is the side dish that will rock your dinner table!
-Delicious, fluffy long grain rice flavored with fresh lemon juice, lemon zest, dill, and chicken broth.
-Simple, easy to find ingredients, come together to make something far more delicious than the sum of their parts would ever suggest!
+It consists of delicious, fluffy long grain rice flavored with fresh lemon juice, lemon zest, dill, and chicken broth.
+Simple, easy-to-find ingredients come together to make something far more delicious than the sum of their parts would ever suggest!

-You can also use this rice as a main meal too!
+You can also use this rice as a main meal!
 Add some chicken to make a chicken and rice casserole or chicken and rice soup for a heartiness that can’t be beaten.
-Here are a few more of my favorite rice recipes: Restaurant-style Mexican rice and my coconut rice.
+Here are a few more of my favorite rice recipes: restaurant-style Mexican rice and my coconut rice.
 I promise both recipes, as well as this Greek rice, are keepers!

 Let’s cook some rice!